tinymce/tinymce-docs/_includes/release-notes/51new-features.md

     - `menubar`(phones only)   TINY-4077    mobile
     - `table_grid`   TINY-4075    mobile  Table creating, get a dialog instead
     - `resize`   TINY-4157    mobile
-    - `object_resizing`   TINY-4157    mobile  just not text
+    - `object_resizing`   TINY-4157    mobile  just not text (false and not supported on mobile)
 * Changed toolbars and context toolbars to sidescroll on mobile   TINY-3894   TINY-4107  mobile  UI improvement - no more draw by default
 <img alt="Example of the side-scrolling toolbar and contextual toolbar" src="{{site.baseurl}}/images/side-scrolling-context-toolbar.png" style="max-width:50%" />
 * Changed context menus to render as horizontal menus on touch devices   TINY-4107    mobile  longpress to open context menus